 AIM provides a wide range of services including home, school, and community-based intensive behavioral treatment, applied behavior analysis (ABA), social skills groups, parent training, community in-services, assessments and psychotherapy.
 We work hard to provide comprehensive training for our staff to ensure that they are knowledgeable and well versed in working with children with Autism Spectrum Disorders and other Developmental Disabilities.

-The AIM staff members, the Behavioral Specialists and the Behavioral Tutors are trained on a wide range of behavioral and educational treatment modalities, including:
+The AIM staff members, the Clinical and ABA Supervisors and the Behavioral Interventionists are trained on a wide range of behavioral and educational treatment modalities, including:

 Applied Behavior Analysis (ABA)